 In addition, such a contract should be properly executed prior to the employee starting his or her employment.
 In order for any contract to be valid, there must be offer, acceptance, and consideration.
 In the case of an employee, the employee is signing and returning the employment contract or offer letter in exchange for being hired into a position.
 It is therefore important that an employer negotiates and finalizes the terms of the employment in advance of the employee starting work.
 This will prevent the employee later arguing that you cannot enforce the contract or a term of the contract, in the event there is a dispute.

-If you are looking to have an existing employee sign a new contract, continued employment is not consideration for the new employment contract.
+If you are looking to have an existing employee sign a new contract, continued employment is not a consideration for the new employment contract.
 In this case, it is best to contact an employment lawyer to discuss your options.

 Employment agreements, like other contracts, must include details that define the relationship.
 The scope of the contract should clearly outline specifics such as an offer of employment, non-compete clause, non-solicitation agreement, confidentiality statements, termination provisions, and employer severance pay obligations.
-You are well-advised to clearly outline the employee’s roles, rights and responsibilities so as to avoid disputes later on.
+You are well-advised to clearly outline the employee’s roles, rights, and responsibilities so as to avoid disputes later on.
 An employment contract is an opportunity to protect your business-do not miss it!
 Termination, non-solicitation, and non-compete provisions must be carefully drafted in order for you to rely on them in the event of a dispute.
 Do not attempt to draft them yourself or pull one from the internet.
 Invest the time and money to have an employment lawyer either draft or review these provisions, to ensure your business is protected.

 Inclusion of a Termination Clause

-A termination clause is arguably the most important part of an employment contract as it covers what an employer’s severance obligations upon terminating an employee.
+A termination clause is arguably the most important part of an employment contract as it covers an employer’s severance obligations upon terminating an employee.
 The Courts have been clear that termination clauses will be heavily scrutinized to ensure that they are legally enforceable.
-Like non-solicitation and non-compete clauses, termination clauses must be drafted carefully to comply with the law in Vancouver.
+Like non-solicitation and non-compete clauses, termination clauses must be drafted carefully to comply with the law in Red Deer.
 This requires the expertise of an employment lawyer who specializes in drafting these types of clauses.
 Again, it is a bad idea to attempt to draft these clauses on your own or copy one from the internet.
 The last thing your business needs is to try rely on a termination clause that is not legally enforceable, and waste significant time and legal expenses in the process.

 It is important to have an employment contract in place for all your employees.
 It is wise to have employment contracts, letters, and agreements drafted by a lawyer who specializes in employment law.
 Your lawyer will review all of your needs and ensure that the employment contract includes all of the necessary provisions to protect your interests both during and after the employment relationship.
 Avoid writing your own contract or utilizing templates, because this will likely cause more problems than it will solve.